Must see in Granada: discover the best viewpoints

 granada por el mundo

 You find “cármenes” everywhere in Granada.
 A carmen is a household placed in the Albaicin, which comes from the Arabic tradition.
-They are formed by a courtyard with a garden or an orchard, a fountain and a house.
-At the Carmen de la Victoria there is a magnificent perspective of the Alhambra that it is completed by the scents of the gardens and the hypnotic sound of the flowing water
+They are formed by a courtyard with a garden or an orchard, a fountain, and a house.
+At the Carmen de la Victoria, there is a magnificent perspective of the Alhambra that is completed by the scents of the gardens and the hypnotic sound of the flowing water

 Churra Viewpoint